Draco2550/Forked/README.md

 # Forked
-An AI-powered app that scans fridge or ingredient images to suggest goal-aligned meals—helping users eat smarter based on their fitness and nutrition targets.
+An AI-powered website that scans fridge or ingredient images to suggest goal-aligned meals—helping users eat smarter based on their fitness and nutrition targets.

-# Food Detection Image Upload Website

-A mobile-responsive website for uploading ingredient images to a locally hosted object detection model.
+The mobile-responsive website for uploading ingredient images to a locally hosted object detection model.
 The website provides an intuitive interface for users to upload multiple images, preview them, and send them to the local object detection model.

 ## Features